Supervasi: History

 In 2003, a team of 10 volunteers assembled in Mumbai for the development of integrated social systems, from disciplines such as software, electronics, medical, bio-technology, sustainable development & management.
 They conducted research & development into software, education, healthcare, agriculture, and construction.

 After nearly a decade of research, Supervasi was founded in June 2012 by Glenn Fernandes, a visionary technologist who worked in Siemens India for 20 years before he quit his job to dedicate his life to social work.
 The organization was registered as a non-profit private company, "Creative Responsible Integrated Systems Foundation" (then known as "CriSys Foundation").
 It was officially renamed to Supervasi Foundation in March 2017.

-Between 2009-2012, they toured the "Tribal Belt of India", to study and understand the problems of the impoverished tribals living in remote regions.
+Between 2009 and 2012, they toured the "Tribal Belt of India", to study and understand the problems of the impoverished tribals living in remote regions.
 They decided to start with the development of the Yeoor-based tribal population.

 In 2012, they launched the SuperBusiness ERP cloud platform with the "Artificial Intelligence for Business" engine (5th Generation Language), in order to fund the rehabilitation and non-profit activities of the organization.
 They also began the Jungle BPO program, which provides a complete range of Business Process Outsourcing services wherein work is completed by tribal apprentices.
 Jungle BPO centers create computer job opportunities in remote regions.

 In 2015, Glenn Fernandes and Dr. Sarita Parikh designed an ultra low-cost ventilator (Super Ventilator), which is an essential component of modern healthcare and many first-aid situations.
 The device is low-power that imitates natural breathing, and causes no harm or further illness to patients.